b3Ar0712/BarryTestRepository/README.md

-# BarryTestRepository
+i# BarryTestRepository
-Barry Testing git and Github
+Barry Testing git and Github.
+This is barry's testing.
+1/31/2017 9:53 AM